Last Updated on by

+I took up a daily writing challenge to break through the block.
 But, ah, I was clever.
 I know that I cannot do justice to this blog with the daily writing challenge, so I smartly signed up my Fiction blog, since I dabble in flash fiction and micro-fiction, most of which is under 100 words in length.
-Of course, the real smartness of the move will be revealed if I actually manage to complete a year of blogging daily.
-Ha, that’s going to be something!

 In order to do this , though, it requires a fair deal of management in the time and writing areas.
 So, today, I will share how we can balance our writing and social media roles together with the mundane demands of life, work and everything else!